TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 -----------------

 The scripts that were used for running the simulation study.
-Details regarding the simulation parameters and strata proportions in each of the Scenarios, is given in Tables C2-C8 in the Web Appendix.
+Details regarding the simulation parameters and strata proportions of each Scenario are given in Tables C2-C8 in the Web Appendix.
 Results of the simulation study are presented in Figure 1 and Table 2 of the main text, and in Tables C9-C13 and Figures C1-C6 of the Web Appendix).

 The script 'run_5X_low_pro_50.R' in the Main_run folder, contains one set of arguments, and can be usef running the first row of argument_mat, with $k=5$, $(\pi_{as} = 0.5$, and low $\pi_{pro})$ - as in Table 2 (Scenario A) of the main text, where both the principal score and the outcome model are correctly specified (left side).